Menu

 Go to Minato!
 History of Yokohama Port (1)

-History of Yokohama Port (transition charts, chronology, for the general public)
+History of Yokohama Port (transition chart, chronological table, for the general public)

-Opening of the Port of Civilization and Civilization Municipal Organization-Reconstruction of the Great Kanto Earthquake Earthquake-World War II
+Opening of Port-Civilization and Civilization Municipal Organization-Reconstruction of the Great Kanto Earthquake-World War II

 Ansei 6-Meiji 21

-In July 1853 (Kaei era, June 2006), Admiral Perry of the United States led a four-seki ship and arrived in Uraga, and Japan's isolation policy.
-He urged him to change the policy and open the port.
+In July 1853 (Kaei era, June 6), Admiral Perry of the United States led a ship of four coughs and arrived in Uraga, and Japan's isolation policy (Sakokuseisaku) urged him to open a port.

-This is a photo of Cushroom Carblois Perry, Commander-in-Chief of the East India Fleet.
+This is a picture of Cathew Calbrace Perry, Commander of the East Ind Fleet.

 (London News with Pictures, May 7, 1853)

-Until then, Japan had not been interacting with foreign countries for a long time, except for only a few countries such as the Netherlands, but in March 1854 (March 1854), the Shogunate signed the "Japan-U.S.-Japan Friendship Treaty" (Kanagawa Convention), and then in July 1858 (June 1858) and the U.S.
+Until then, Japan had not interacted with foreign countries for a long time except for a small number of countries, such as the Netherlands, but the following year, March 1854 (March 1854), the Shogunate signed the Japan-U.S. Peace Treaty (Nichibe Ishinjoyaku) (Kanagawa Convention) with the United States and Japan in July 1858 (18.5).

 Image of Kurofune Pohatan (collected by Yokohama Minato Museum)